 Costumes: Thomas Bradley

-Light director: Guillaume Février
+Light direction: Guillaume Février

 Sound director: Norbert Ommer